 1 small red onion, thinly sliced or well chopped

 1 tablespoon hot pepper such as jalapeño, minced

 1 to 2 tablespoons honey

 1 to 2 tablespoons extra virgin olive oil

 2 tablespoons minced cilantro

 Place all ingredients in a bowl and gently toss.
 Season to taste with salt & freshly ground black pepper.
 Serve within 30 minutes of mixing as it can get watery.
 Do not omit the cilantro or the basil.
 Serves 4.

 2 pounds boneless wild salmon fillets, preferable with the skin left intact

-2 to 3 tablespoons canola oil
+2 to 3 tablespoons grapeseed oil, or other neutral tasting oil

 Salt & freshly ground black pepper to taste